 - Keyword Metadata

-We can improve our SEO with a little TLC…
+We Can Achieve Fast SEO Results with a Little TLC…

 Just to give a quick recap: